bgola/tcposcrouter/README.md

-# tcposcrouter
+# A OSC message router over TCP designed with SuperCollider in mind

-A OSC message router working over TCP, written specially to connect multiple supercollider clients over the internet and exchange messages between them.
+Connect multiple SuperCollider instances over the internet and exchange messages between them.

-There is also a front-end (html) to check the status of the router (who is connected, messages being router).
+Includes also a front-end (html) to check the status of the router, who is connected, messages being routed, and so on.

 **server/** folder is where the server code is.
 It is written in Python (>=3.7) and uses asyncio and python-osc.